-See also Big Bend National Park and their
+See also Planning a Float Trip, provided by Big Bend National Park.

 See also the descriptions in Southwest Paddler.

 Distances and gradient measured using GIS tools in 2018.

 This legal border crossing allows Big Bend National Park visitors to take a rowboat across the Rio Grande and visit the Mexican border village of Boquillas del Carmen.
 The crossing was closed after 9/11 but reopened in April of 2013.
 It is popularized in the Robert Earl Keen song "Gringo Honeymoon."

 This quaint Mexican border village at river right subsists primarily on tourist income from Big Bend National Park visitors.
 It became practically a ghost town after 2002, when the Boquillas Port of Entry was closed due to post-9/11 security concerns.
 Since the reopening of the port of entry in 2013, the village has rebounded.